-Drinks, meal tips, laundry and other items of a personal nature
+Drinks, laundry and other items of a personal nature

 Optional Single Supplement

-If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travelers.
-However if you do not wish to share accommodation, but would like to guarantee your own room throughout the tour a single supplement of USD690 will be payable.
-Note that you might be the only single traveller, therefore automatically getting a room to yourself.
+If you are a single traveller, you are not required to pay a single supplement as we will match you up with other travellers.
+If we are unable to match you up with another traveller of the same sex, we will pay your single supplement for you.
+Should you not wish to share accommodation at all, but would like to guarantee your own room throughout the tour a single supplement of from US$ 370 will be payable.

 Private minibus throughout the tour